kashifsoofi/blog-code-samples/restapi-with-go-chi-and-inmemory-store/README.md

 Focus of this tutorial is to write a REST API with Go.

 # Movie Resource
-We would be managing a `Movie` resource with current project.
-It is not an accurate representation of how you would model a movie resource in an acutal system, just a mix of few basic types and how to handle in rest api.
+We will be managing a `Movie` resource with the current project.
+It is not an accurate representation of how you would model a movie resource in an actual system, just a mix of a few basic types and how to handle them in a REST API.

 | Field       | Type    |
 |-------------|---------|